Sherajul-Shakil/ShoppingList/README.md

 }
 ~~~

-> this provider can be declared above our controller provider the purpose of having a separate provider is so we can listen to this
-provider in our ui and display error messages using snack
-bars if we just set the state to async value.error
-then users would see a full screen error message we want users to still be able to view their existing items while notified in a lightweight way that an error occurred.
+> this provider can be declared above our controller provider. the purpose of having a separate provider is so we can listen to this provider in our ui and display error messages using snack bars. if we just set the state to async value error, then users would see a full screen error message. we want users to still be able to view their existing items while notified in a lightweight way that an error occurred.

 ~~~dart
 final itemListExceptionProvider = StateProvider<CustomException?>((_) => null);